cipz/InstagramBots/README.md

 - [pdf2image](https://github.com/Belval/pdf2image) and [poppler-utils](https://pypi.org/project/python-poppler/): for converting the pdf files into jpg files
 - [wget](https://pypi.org/project/wget/): for downloading content from the Internet

+### Instagram API library

+Currently, the Instagram API library used is [instagrapi](https://adw0rd.github.io/instagrapi/).
+Such library contains API wrappers that have been reverse-engineered, thus not guaranteeing they will work forever.

+### Latex figure creation and Docker container

+A custom Docker container is initialized to execute the scripts.
+This detaches the whole project from GitHub Action's containers and environments, allowing for better portability of the project (e.g. it can be executed the container even on a Raspberry Pi).

 ## Limitations
 Unfortunately [the Facebook team](https://github.com/facebook) (who currently owns Instagram, among a thousand other things), does not like bots and other automated scripts that mess around with their data, so they frequently change APIs and block requests from third party libraries.
 ***[igbot](https://github.com/ohld/igbot/)*** and other libraries such as ***[instagram_private_api](https://github.com/ping/instagram_private_api/)*** are currently being blocked or not up to date with the APIs from FB.